KauzClay/docs-tap/services-toolkit/about.hbs.md

 - [Tutorials](tutorials/index.hbs.md): To learn through following examples.
 - [How-to guides](how-to-guides/index.hbs.md): To find a set of steps to solve a specific problem.
-- [Reference material](reference/index.hbs.md): To find specific information such as Services Toolkit's APIs, the Tanzu Service CLI plug-in, and troubleshooting information.
+- [Reference material](reference/index.hbs.md): To find specific information such as Services Toolkit's APIs, the Tanzu Services CLI plug-in, and troubleshooting information.

 Tutorials and concepts are of most relevance when studying, while how-to guides and reference material are of most use while working.